Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

-How yoga can help: A yoga practice that cautiously approaches forward folds and side bending and avoids extension (backbending) poses can help significantly reduce pain.
+How yoga can help: A yoga practice that cautiously approaches forward folds and side bending and avoids extension (backbends) can help significantly reduce pain.

 Tips for your yoga practice: If you have stenosis and osteoporosis, you might avoid forward folds altogether.
 In general, avoid big, deep movements of the spine.
 Less is better.
 Safe yoga, though, can help you build strength and create better postural habits, which can help alleviate chronic pain.
-An experienced teacher with knowledge of your condition will be a powerful ally.
+Seek an experienced yoga teacher or yoga therapist with knowledge of your condition.

 4. Disc issues

 Problem: Herniated, bulging, or slipped discs can press on your spinal cord or nearby nerves, causing spasms, limited movement, and radiating pain.
 Disc issues and back pain are more common in the lower lumbar region but may occur anywhere along the spine.

 How yoga can help: Yoga can help you build core strength and flexibility in your spine, and these two things can go a long way toward remedying back pain.